- About the EDI Unit

 - propose a three-year action plan, based on our self-assessment

 To earn a Silver Institutional Award, HEIs must provide evidence of impact of actions already taken.
 Very few HEIs have Silver Institutional Awards.
 Gold Institutional Awards demonstrate sustained progress and achievement of activity.
 The first (and currently only) Institutional Gold Award winner is the John Innes Centre in the UK.

 Once a Bronze Institutional Award is in place, individual Schools/Departments can apply for Athena SWAN awards in their own right.

 UCC’s application for our bronze Athena SWAN award is available for download: Athena Swan Application (1,765kB)

-Senior Vice-President Academic & Registrar Professor Caroline Fennell chairs the Steering Group that prepared UCC's application.
-The Steering Group has twenty-one members representing a diverse cross section of the university community, including representatives from both STEMM and non-STEMM disciplines, academic and administrative roles, students, and early to mid and late-career roles.
+Senior Vice-President Academic & Registrar Professor John O'Halloran now chairs the Steering Group that prepared UCC's application.
+The Steering Group has a membership representing a diverse cross section of the university community, including representatives from both STEMM and non-STEMM disciplines, academic and administrative roles, students, and early to mid and late-career roles.